 7. Street lights as clocks

-“Be home when the street lights come on!”
+"Be home when the street lights come on!"
 You didn't need a watch or a clock; all you had to do was keep an eye on the sun and you'd be able to tell when your outside play time was winding down.
-You'd squeeze every last second you could out of that sunset, before the sun finally dipped past the horizon and the sensors on the neighborhood street lights went into action.
+You'd squeeze every last second you could out of that sunset, before the sun finally dipped past the horizon and the sensors on the neighborhood street lights kicked in.

 Just because you have mobility issues doesn't mean you have to stop making new memories with your grandkids!
 Take back your life and keep cheering them on at baseball games, taking them camping and vacationing to fun places like amusement parks.
-Call Hoveround and talk to our mobility specialists today at (800) 542-7236 to find out how we can take you where you want to go!
+Call Hoveround and talk to our mobility specialists today at (800) 542-7236find out how we can take you where you want to go!